turbot/steampipe-plugin-aws/docs/tables/aws_rds_db_recommendation.md

   status != 'resolved';
 ```

-### Get issue details that caused the recommendation
+### Get the issue details that triggered the recommendation
-Analysis performance issues for the recommendation.
+Analyze performance issues for the recommendation.

 ```sql+postgres
 select